fazpass-sdk/flutter-trusted-device-v2/README.md

 AVAILABILITY: IOS

-To enable vpn on iOS, enable the Network Extensions capability in Xcode project.
+To enable vpn on iOS, enable the Network Extensions capability in your Xcode project.

 ### Other data collected